parthw/parthw.github.io/content/posts/diving-into-the-kernel-encounter-with-ebpf/index.md

 Extended Berkeley Packet Filter (eBPF) is a Linux kernel feature that makes it possible to run sandboxed programs inside the kernel space in a safe and controlled manner, allowing us to modify and extend the kernel without having to alter and re-compiling the kernel’s source code. `Don't judge it by name, it is not just a packet filter anymore.`

 It was introduced in the Linux kernel version 3.15 in 2014.
-It was originally developed as an extension of the Berkeley Packet Filter (BPF) to allow for more complex and dynamic filtering of network packets.
+It was originally developed as an extension of the Berkeley Packet Filter (BPF) to allow more complex and dynamic filtering of network packets.
 Since then, eBPF has evolved to become a powerful and flexible tool for tracing, profiling, security analysis etc.

 > In Brendan Gregg’s own words: "eBPF does to Linux what JavaScript does to HTML."